THANK YOU to all delegates!

 Yoroi ID - 30f9a4c529f89d60ad1bd1c33c0e13c20b347fec7cac794c557efcee

 Daedalus ID - pool1xru6f3fflzwkptgm68pncrsncg9ngllv0jk8jnz40m7wusfhazk

-copy/paste ticker or pool ID into Yoroi or Daedalus
+copy/paste ticker or pool ID into Yoroi, Daedalus, or any other wallet

 Pool Info and Live Stats: